-- Valuation of insurance contract liabilities Longevity Methodology and Assumptions (Group and Parent) - Valuation of insurance contract liabilities Credit Default Risk Methodology and Assumptions (Group and Parent) - Valuation of investments classified as Level 3 under IFRS 13 (Group and Parent) - Disclosure of the expected impact of initial application of IFRS 17 in accordance with IAS 8 (Group and Parent).
+- Valuation of insurance contract liabilities Longevity Methodology and Assumptions (Group). - Valuation of insurance contract liabilities Credit Default Risk Methodology and Assumptions (Group). - Valuation of investments classified as Level 3 under IFRS 13 (Group). - Disclosure of the expected impact of initial application of IFRS 17 in accordance with IAS 8 (Group). - Recoverability of the Company's investments in Group undertakings (parent).